-Course name: Analytics and Synthesis Short Description of the Course: Analytics and Synthesis builds on the undergraduate Operations Research background of the candidate and exposes him/her to new Operational Research tools and techniques not encountered in the undergraduate studies.
-Presenter(s): Prof. Jan van Vuuren Contact Time: 5 consecutive contact days, with extra two days for assessment Objectives/Overview: The objective of the course is to extend the students' knowledge of the Operations Research tools available and its application in solving problems.
-Course Content: Optimization modelling (linear programming, non-linear programming, metaheuristic modelling); Applied statistics including probability theory, hypothesis testing, regression, correlation, ANOVA, data reduction and presentation, extrapolation, goodness of t tests, etc.; and Modelling in stochastic and uncertain environments.
+Course name: Analytics and Synthesis Short Description of the Course: Analytics and Synthesis builds on the undergraduate Operations Research background of the candidate and exposes him/her to new Operational Research tools and techniques not encountered in the undergraduate stud- ies.
+Presenter(s): Prof. Jan van Vuuren, Dr Danie Lötter, Dr Thorsten Schmidt-Dumont, Ms Christa de Kock Contact Time: 5 consecutive contact days, with extra two days for as- sessment Objectives/Overview: The objective of the course is to extend the students' knowledge of the Operations Research tools availa- ble and its application in solving problems.
+Course Content: Optimization modelling (linear programming, non- linear programming, metaheuristic modelling); Applied statistics including probability theory, hy- pothesis testing, regression, correlation, ANOVA, data reduction and presentation, extrapolation, goodness of t tests, etc.; and Modelling in stochastic and uncertain environ- ments.
 Course Outcomes: To introduce the student to operations research tools they have not encountered before and to verse them in the application thereof.
-Delivery Mecha- nisms: Lectures Assessment Methods: Optimisation modelling project assignment; Applied statistics project assignment; Modelling in stochastic and uncertain environments project assignment; and A written examination covering all content covered in the module.
-Assessment Criteria Information: Students should demonstrate a firm grasp of the underlying theory and must be able to solve exercise problems on all topics covered in the module.
-The students must also show competence in practically applying the techniques to solve problems (from designing the model to solution implementation and interpretation to communication of solution).
+Delivery Mecha- nisms: Lectures Assessment Meth- ods: Optimisation modelling project assignment; Applied statistics project assignment; Modelling in stochastic and uncertain environments project assignment; and A written examination covering all content covered in the module.
+Assessment Criteria Information: Students should demonstrate a firm grasp of the under- lying theory and must be able to solve exercise problems on all topics covered in the module.
+The students must also show competence in practically applying the tech- niques to solve problems (from designing the model to solution implementation and interpretation to communi- cation of solution).